briis/weatherflow_forecast/README.md

 Platform | Description
 -- | --
 `weather` | A Home Assistant `weather` entity, with current data, daily- and hourly forecast data.
+`sensor` | A Home Assistant `sensor` entity, with all available sensor from the API, plus a few local calculated.

 Minimum required version of Home Assistant is **2023.9.0** as this integration uses the new Weather entity forecast types and it does **not** create Forecast Attributes.